Skip to content

 Seminar and Journal Club Presentations and Attendance Expand answer

 Students in the Program are required to attend seminars given in the BMS Student and Outside Speaker Seminar Series.
 Each PhD student will present a seminar annually in the Student Seminar series beginning in their third year.
-Students may also be required
+Students may also be required to give seminars in other series such as the seminar series in the department of their adviser.

 In the Spring semester of each year, students sign up for 1 credit of BMS 590.
 Prior to successful completion of the Comprehensive Examination, students register for a grade in this course.
 After successful completion of the Comprehensive Examination, students register for this course as an audit.
 Satisfactory performance in this course requires